Oud-Heverlee Leuven (women)

-Oud-Heverlee Leuven is a Belgian women's football club from Leuven.
+Oud-Heverlee Leuven Women (/nl-BE/), also called OH Leuven or OHL, is a Belgian women's football club from Leuven.
 The club colours are white.
 The team plays in the national top division Super League.

 History

 The club was founded on 1 January 2002 after a merger from the clubs Stade Leuven, Daring Club Leuven and Zwarte Duivels Oud-Heverlee.